antixenoinitiative/axiwiki/internals.md

 - **Shutdown Field Neutralizer (SFN)**
 - **Thargoid Pulse Neutralizer (TPN)**

 The standard SFN negates regular Interceptor shutdown pulses, and protects other ships within 3km.
 The TPN protects only your ship from pulses, but also protects against a Maelstrom's massive surge.
+Only the TPN will enable you to get access to a Titan.

 ### How it works

-The SFN can be bound to a firegroup or to a hotkey, same as heatsinks.
+The SFN/TPN can be bound to a firegroup or to a hotkey, same as heatsinks.
 When activated it will rapidly drain the SYS capacitor.
-The SFN will only stay active while the button is held down and will only prevent an EMP effect if the wave hits you while the SFN is active.
+The SFN/TPN will only stay active while the button is held down and will only prevent an EMP effect if the wave hits you while the SFN/TPN is active.

 Generally, when you hear a shutdown pulse warning, dump pips to SYS, count to three, and then activate the neutralizer.
 Keep it activated until the wave fully dissapears.